Seraff/taxus/docs/basics.rst

 | * |search_tree_mode_button| - search inside the tree
 | * |search_fasta_mode_button| - search inside fasta file (if loaded)

-Next to the search field the number of occurrences is displayed.
+Next to the search field, the number of occurrences is displayed.

-To make a search case sensitive press the "Case sensitive search" button (|search_case_sensitive_button|)
+To make a search case sensitive, press the "Case sensitive search" button (|search_case_sensitive_button|)

-To select all the found taxa press |search_select_all_button| button.
+To select all the found taxa, press |search_select_all_button| button.

 .. |search_button| image:: _static/img/search_button.png
   :scale: 50%